Samuel-de-Oliveira/CanUseTimer/README.md

 But if you don't want to install you can run directly from source using Python.
-To do this process you need install python 3.7 or higher with pip, after install you need to install the requirements using `pip install -r requirements.txt` or `pip3 install -r requirements.txt`, so with the command:
+To do this process you need install python 3.7 or higher with pip, after install you need to install the requirements using `pip install -r requirements.txt` or `pip3 install -r requirements.txt`.

+Then you can run with this command in your terminal:

 	python Main.py